top of page

 • Aug 21, 2025

 In our mailbox today, we received something truly powerful—the new Power and Control Wheels from the Allison Baden-Clay Foundation.
-These resources have been designed especially for parents to help them recognise early warning signs of unhealthy relationships and open up vital conversations with young people.
+These resources have been designed especially for parents.
+They help recognize early warning signs of unhealthy relationships and open up vital conversations with young people.

-At Broken to Brilliant, we know that domestic violence is not just physical—it’s often the hidden patterns of coercion, control, and intimidation that erode a person’s confidence and independence.
-The new Power and Control Wheels shine a light on these patterns, making the invisible visible.
+At Broken to Brilliant, we know that domestic violence is not just physical.
+It often includes hidden patterns of coercion, control, and intimidation.
+These patterns erode a person’s confidence and independence.
+The new Power and Control Wheels shine a light on these behaviours, making the invisible visible.

 Recognising the Red Flags

-The wheels highlight the many ways power and control can show up in relationships.
+The wheels highlight the many ways power and control can manifest in relationships.
 These include:

-By mapping these behaviours, parents and carers can better recognise when something is not right.
+By mapping these behaviours, parents and carers can better recognize when something is not right.

 Starting the Conversation